jarriol6/responsive-design/README.md

-# responsive-design
+# Responsive Web Design
-Examples of responsive web design
+Examples of responsive web design with CSS and Bootstrap